I've always wanted to date someone who plays the bagpipes.

 The drone is so steady.
 It's so flat against something so sharp.
 It makes no sense.

 It's the uniqueness that tugs at the place where I would have heartstrings if I wasn't dead inside.
 I get the plight of the bagpipe.
 They don't necessarily play well with others, and the only one who can really keep up with their demands is the drum.

-Music (or rather, sound), second only to smell, can transport us back to an exact moment in time.
+Music transports us back to an exact moment in time.
 It can help us get out of our own mundane day and put us in a fantastic world of our own.
 It makes us want to move our bodies.
-It makes us want to move our bodies with someone else, if you catch my clearly well disguised drift.
+It makes us sit still and remember.

 Music is the way we tell stories.
 It's the way we are first soothed by our caregivers.
 Music defines who we are, and who we aspire to be.
 It's the way we identify in our culture.
-Don't believe me?
-Think about the way you dressed at 18, and then let me know what kind of music you listened to.
-If you're telling me that you owned that belt buckle and went to a Korn concert, I'd call you a dirty liar.
+It's the way we get pumped up for #sports.
+It's the way warriors knew how to proceed on the battlefield.
+It's the way we celebrate birthdays and it's the way we learned the alphabet.

 Like a well timed kiss, I suppose, music is one of those rare things that can be given, stolen, loved, loathed, pined for, bought, sold, and kept hidden.

-Music is one of the few things that will pump me up enough to look at the person next to me and ask, "Are you getting this in your bones too??"
-And if there's no one next to me, you're bound to get a text when I'm hearing something new.
-I'm that kind of girl.
+Music is one of the few things that will pump me up enough to look at the person next to me and ask, "Are you feeling this in your bones too??"

-Which is why, as I lay here vowing to never eat again after a straight week of Thanksgiving nonsense eating (read: shame ordering Chinese in between eating turkey), I'm listening to every note of the Victoria Pipe Band in the 1992 world pipe band championships.
-I want to feel it.
+As I lay here listening to every note of the Victoria Pipe Band in the 1992 world pipe band championship, that's what I want.
+I want to feel them and I want to share the grief.